-When I think back to my own childhood and school days, I don’t remember any chemistry experiments until secondary school, which is a shame because there are so many wonderfully visual chemistry experiments that can be done at home or in school with young children.
+When I think back to my own childhood and school days, I don’t remember any chemistry experiments until secondary school, which is a shame because there are so many wonderfully visual easy chemistry experiments for kids that can be done at home or in school with young children.

-I’ve put together a collection of my favourites, do let us know if you try any.
+I’ve put together a collection of my favourite examples, do let us know if you try any.

 Please remember young children should be supervised at all times.

 Chemistry Experiments for Kids in the Kitchen